-Diabetes is a globally widespread disease with more than 400 million affected populations and >700 million people are expected to be affected up to 2045.
-World Health Organization assigned that in 2016, about 422 million adults (age 18 years and above) were suffering from type-2 diabetes mellitus.
-In Pakistan, the prevalence of diabetes
+Diabetes is a globally widespread disease with more than 400 million affected populations and >700 million people are expected to be affected up to 2045.1 World Health Organization assigned that in 2016, about 422 million adults (age 18 years and above) were suffering from type-2 diabetes mellitus.2 In Pakistan, the prevalence of diabetes

-Department of Medicine/ Pulmonology Combined Military Hospital (CMH), Peshawar, Pakistan Department of Surgery Combined Military Hospital (CMH), Rawalpindi, Pakistan Correspondence: Dr. Anum Gul Department of Medicine Combined Military Hospital (CMH), Peshawar, Pakistan E-mail: lastpearl0@gmail.com Funding Source: NIL; Conflict of Interest: NIL Received: Aug 31, 2022; Revised: Dec 13, 2022 Accepted: Mar 27, 2023 mellitus is around 17%.
-According to American Diabetes Association (ADA) guidelines, for the treatment of type-2 diabetes mellitus (T2DM) Metformin is taken as a first-line drug and is also used in the treatment of pre-diabetes, other insulin resistance diseases (like metabolic syndrome) and polycystic ovarian syndrome.
-Furthermore, metformin demonstrates vessel safety and potential vessel benefits.
-However, metformin use may increase the risk of deficiency of vitamin B12 in diabetic patients; figures 5.8% to 52% have been reported previously.
+Department of Medicine/ Pulmonology3 Combined Military Hospital (CMH), Peshawar, Pakistan 2Department of Surgery Combined Military Hospital (CMH), Rawalpindi, Pakistan Correspondence: Dr. Anum Gul Department of Medicine Combined Military Hospital (CMH), Peshawar, Pakistan E-mail: lastpearl0@gmail.com Funding Source: NIL; Conflict of Interest: NIL Received: Aug 31, 2022; Revised: Dec 13, 2022 Accepted: Mar 27, 2023 mellitus is around 17%.3 According to American Diabetes Association (ADA) guidelines, for the treatment of type-2 diabetes mellitus (T2DM) Metformin is taken as a first-line drug and is also used in the treatment of pre-diabetes, other insulin resistance diseases (like metabolic syndrome) and polycystic ovarian syndrome.4 Furthermore, metformin demonstrates vessel safety and potential vessel benefits.5 However, metformin use may increase the risk of deficiency of vitamin B12 in diabetic patients; figures 5.8% to 52% have been reported previously.^{6,7} and gastric atrophy prevalence has increased, the risk of vitamin B12 deficiency is more prominent in elder patients, which decreases the capacity of food protein to release vitamin B12 which is required for absorption.10

 Vitamin B12 deficiency could have serious consequences.
-It could lead to or aggravate peripheral neuropathy in case the deficiency is not corrected promptly.
-Moreover, depression and cognitive impairment had found a link with a deficiency of vitamin B12.
-As pernicious anaemia and gastric atrophy prevalence has increased, the risk of vitamin B12 deficiency is more prominent in elder patients, which decreases the capacity of food protein to release vitamin B12 which is required for absorption.
+It could lead to or aggravate peripheral neuropathy in case the deficiency is not corrected promptly.8 Moreover, depression and cognitive impairment had found a link with a deficiency of vitamin B12.9 As pernicious anaemia

 There have been few studies on the deficiency of vitamin B12 in type-2 diabetics using metformin supplementation.
-The purpose of the current study was to determine the incidence of low serum vitamin B12 levels in type-2 diabetics who were taking metformin for a prolonged duration without using any other oral hypoglycemic drug or insulin for their diabetic control and compare it with those T2DM who do not use metformin for their diabetic control in patients having age $\geq$ 18 years.
+The purpose of the current study was to determine the incidence of low serum vitamin B12 levels in type-2 diabetics who were taking metformin for a prolonged duration without using any other oral hypoglycemic drug or insulin for their diabetic control and compare it with those T2DM who do not use metformin for their diabetic control in patients having age \geq 18 years.
 This will help us detect vitamin B12 deficiency and prevent complications of vitamin B12 deficiency especially peripheral neuropathy, by timely initiation of treatment.